Our DEI report 2020

 The Institute of Water is committed to a policy of inclusion and equality for all its staff, members and stakeholders.
 We recognise the value that a diverse water industry brings to society, and we are committed to promoting these benefits.
 We aim to be representative of the industry we serve and to ensure that there are no barriers to membership.

-We are signatories of the Royal Academy of Engineering Diversity Concordat and the Science Council Declaration on Diversity, Equality and Inclusion and the Energy & Utilities Sector Inclusion Commitment and the Diverse Sustainability Initiative for the sustainability profession and wider environmental sector.
+We are signatories of the Royal Academy of Engineering Diversity Concordat, the Science Council Declaration on Diversity, Equality and Inclusion and the Energy & Utilities Sector Inclusion Commitment and the Diverse Sustainability Initiative for the sustainability profession and wider environmental sector.

 - Have a Diversity, Equality and Inclusion Champion from within our Board of Directors.